 Millions of Christians believe that Jesus was God incarnate, God become flesh in this world.
 He came to die for our sins so that everyone could be saved.
 Clearly, he failed miserably in his mission.
 Many people don’t believe in him and some even believe he may never have existed at all.
 Many more people believe in a different God.
-And many people have never even heard of him.
+And many people have never heard of him.
 When you think about it, why didn’t Jesus do a better job?
-Why didn’t he do something better with his omnipotence than dying rather anonymously in a barbaric desert region in the Middle East?
+Why didn’t he do something better with his omniscience than dying rather anonymously in a barbaric desert region in the Middle East?
 After all, being omnipotent and omniscient, he would have known beforehand that his mission would only be a success on a limited scale.
-Even I could find something better to do with my time if I were omnipotent.
+Even I could find a better way to save people without being all-knowing.
 Clearly, the Jesus that Christians believe in, wasn’t the omnipotent and omniscient God that he is made out to be.
 He doesn’t exist.

 4. Christians don’t trust in God either

-I know they profess they believe in God and that God is their savior and that they put their trust in God.
-The reality is that they don’t, though.
+I know they profess to believe in God and that God is their saviour and that they put their trust in God.
+The reality is that they don’t really do that.
 If they did, no Christian would have insurance, no Christian would go see a doctor and no Christian would need to look before crossing the road.
 After all, when God has your back, what could possibly happen to you, right?
 A simple prayer will set everything straight again, won’t it?
 If it’s your time to die, it’s your time to die, no?
 Since they’ve accepted Jesus, they’ll go straight to heaven, won’t they?

 Christians don’t trust their God any more than non-Christians do.
 Why?
 Because God doesn’t exist, that’s why.

-The central message of Christianity is that God so loved the world, he came down from heaven as a person, born of a virgin, to die for our sins in a most gruesome way so that we could be forgiven for our sinful nature.
+The central message of Christianity is that God so loved the world, he came down from heaven as a person to die for our sins in a most gruesome way so that we could be forgiven for our sinful nature.
 Forgiven by whom?
 Forgiven by the same God who came to die for us.
 All you need to do to become a Christian, is believe that this is true and you are saved.

 When you think logically about it though (and religion rarely stands up under logical scrutiny), you’ll immediately see that this makes no sense at all.
-For one, why would God need to be born of a virgin?
+For one, why would God need to be born, become flesh?
 Why go through all this trouble of being born, growing up, performing the odd miracle, teaching at temple, gathering a bunch of followers, do some more miracles, get arrested, crucified, die, only to come back from the dead three days later?
-If God, who is omnipotent, wants to forgive us, why go through with this elaborate scheme?
+If God, who is allegedly omnipotent, wants to forgive us, why go through with this elaborate scheme?
 Why not just forgive everyone and be done with it?